-19.2.
-All competitors receiving cups, trophies or other prizes in public at Piping and National Dancing Competitions shall comply with the standards of dress prescribed in accordance with Rule 19 (a).
+- 19.2.
+All competitors receiving cups, trophies or other prizes in public at Piping and National Dancing Competitions shall comply with the standards of dress prescribed in accordance with Rule 19.1. - 20.1.

-20.1.
 Competitors shall compete in the order prescribed by the officials of the Society conducting the competition, except for dancing competitors in New Zealand, North or South Island Championships and Reels.
 Draws for North or South Island Championships and Reels, excluding New Zealand Championship events, may be drawn using two different methods.
 The competitor shall draw prior to the event at a time stated by the officials of the Society conducting the competition.
-The draw is to be made by the competitor in person and the number drawn will determine the order of competition that for event Alternatively, the Society conducting the competition may predraw the order of competing and advise competitors of the order, prior to the commencement of the event.
-This must be advertised in the schedule.
+The draw is to be made by the competitor in person and the number drawn will determine the order of competition for that Alternatively, the Society conducting the competition may predraw the order of competing and advise competitors of the order, prior to the commencement of the event.
+This must be advertised in the schedule. - 20.2.
+The order of competition for dancing competitors in all New Zealand Championship events will be pre drawn by appointed Piping and Dancing Association Council officers and will be published in the Society's programme.
+20.3.
+Any competitor who is not ready to compete when called upon may at - to compete when called upon may at the discretion of the officials be deemed to have defaulted. - 20.4.
+In all cases Reel Dancing Competitors shall draw only once.
+Those drawing numbers form the first set in numerical order and so on. - 20.5.
+If there are not enough competitors to complete the last set, the competitors who drew the highest numbers in the first set will be required to dance again to complete the last set, and shall dance the complete reel, but shall be judged only on their first performance. - 21.1.
+No Society shall hold any competition under a name which includes the word 'championship' except New Zealand, North or South Island and Centre Championships held in accordance with this rule.
+No two age group New Zealand Championship meetings shall be held on the same